 Our new room at Hotel Magda is on the ground floor and does not have ants, but the bed is hard.
 (The mattresses have been hard at several places lately.)
 They only had availability for 3 nights so we had to go in search of a third hotel with availability over the Dia de los Muertos holiday.

 We have moved a to Boutique Hotel Casa los Cántaros and have a comfortable bed but it comes at a much higher price point.

 Not sure how much longer we’ll stay in Oaxaca.
 There’s more we want to see.

-Our next move is to Puebla, but I’m agonizing over hotels and Airbnbs and afraid to make the decision.
+Our next move is to Puebla, but I’m agonizing over hotels and Airbnbs and afraid to trust myself and pull the trigger on a decision.

 It’s just the luck of the draw whether one gets a comfortable bed or not.

 It turns out that Jatlatlaco isn’t such a secret.
 We’re seeing lots of tourists here.
-We were really lucky to find it!
+We were really lucky to stumble upon it!

 Everything is so colorful and fun in Oaxaca with the Día de Muertos celebrations.
 I will Meet You in the Morning with more photos.